-To develop the quality of students to an international standard, and to educate students in the language of international academia and global business, BINUS UNIVERSITY INTERNATIONAL uses English as the medium of instruction and communication.
-Textbooks, class delivery, discussions, student presentations, quizzes, tests and exams are all in English.
-Additionally, assignments, papers and thesis are all written in English.
+To develop the quality of students to an international standard and to educate students in the language of international academia and global business, BINUS UNIVERSITY INTERNATIONAL uses English as the medium of communication, instruction, and assessment.
+Textbooks, class delivery, discussions, student presentations, quizzes, and all other forms of assessments including reports and theses are all in English.

-As our current international university partners are in Australia, New Zealand, the United Kingdom, Germany, the Netherlands, Switzerland, and China, English is their medium of communication.
-Since BINUS UNIVERSITY INTERNATIONAL students study in an English only medium of instruction environment, the current policy of some of our partners is that our students can be accepted without having to go through an international English language test such as IELTS that would normally determine a student’s acceptance by that particular university.
+Since BINUS UNIVERSITY INTERNATIONAL students study in an English only medium of instruction environment, the current policy of some of our partners is that our students can be accepted without having to go through an international English language test such as IELTS that would normally determine a student’s acceptance by a partner university.

 Semester Credit Unit (SCU)

 The Semester Credit Unit (SCU) system is a way of organizing higher education programs in order to explain their academic weight.
 The semester is a unit of time that describes the duration of courses in an academic year.
 The SCU system offers some degree of flexibility for students to design their pace of study.
 Some benefits of SCU system are:

 - Give credibility to students who are clever and diligent, and who can complete their studies within a shorter than normal minimum duration.

 - Give an opportunity to students to choose courses according to the interest, talent and capacity of the individual.

 - Create possibilities within the education system for plural input and output.